-26 Are there special rules for describing something as free and for pricing or savings claims?
+Are there special rules for describing something as free or a free trial or for special price or savings claims?

-No. However, there is a special guideline on representation of pricing in relation to the AUPMR issued by the Fair Trade Committee (now taken over by the CAA), and, again, any misleading advertising is prohibited.
+No. However, there is a special guideline on representation of pricing in relation to the Act against Unjustifiable Premiums and Misleading Representations issued by the Fair Trade Committee (now taken over by the Consumer Affairs Agency), and, again, any misleading advertising is prohibited.